mignon-p/whence/README.md

 ## Extended Attributes

-### Linux
+### Linux and FreeBSD

-On Linux, the following extended attributes from [Common Extended Attributes][2] are used:
+On Linux and FreeBSD, the following extended attributes from [Common Extended Attributes][2] are used:

 * `user.xdg.origin.url`